royemosby/no-stories/src/drafts/greek-chicken-marinade.md

 ---
 title: greek chicken marinade
 description: "A yogurt and oregano based marinade that is good for chicken.
-Marinates 1 lbs of meat.
+Marinates 1 lbs of meat."
 date: 2022-03-09
 tags: ["greek", "mediterranean", "yogurt", "oregano", "marinade"]
 ---